MassTransit/MassTransit/docs/troubleshooting/common-gotchas.md

 ## Send only bus

 If you need to only send or publish messages, don't create any receive endpoints.
 The bus will automatically create a temporary queue for the bus which can be used to publish events, as well as send commands and do request/response conversations.

+However, this does not mean that if you need a send-only bus, you don't need to call `IBusControl.StartAsync()` (or `Start()`).
+The temporary queue only gets created when you start the bus.

 ## How do I load balance consumers across machines?